Augus1999/torch_CMRET/README.md

 [running molecular dynamic simulation](script/molecular_dynamics.py)

 ## Known issue
-* Compiling a model to TorchScript Module for MD simulation (ASE-based) will lead to _RuntimeError_.
+* Using a compiled TorchScript Module for MD simulation (ASE-based) will lead to _RuntimeError_.

 ## Cite
 ```bibtex